Skip to main content

-AI should not replace human judgment; it should refine it.
+AI should not replace human judgement; it should refine it.

 In an age where algorithms predict our choices, machines learn faster than humans, and artificial intelligence reshapes the way we work, think, and relate, one question quietly demands attention: Have we advanced technologically faster than we have evolved inwardly?